-The topic of financial pyramids has long been known in our country, widely recognized since the late 1990s.
-Such schemes were advertised on television, and people, in search of easy money, became victims of financial pyramids, with many ready to invest in suspicious projects.
+The topics of financial pyramids have been known in our country for a long time, and they became widely recognized at the end of the 1990s.
+Such schemes were advertised on television, and people seeking easy money became victims of financial pyramids, with many willing to invest in suspicious projects.

 Financial Pyramids

-A financial pyramid is a structured fraudulent scheme involving many people with the attraction of new and more participants.
-By contributing money and inviting new members to join the pyramid, this phenomenon grows, and its founders profit.
+A financial pyramid is a structured fraud scheme involving many people with the recruitment of new participants.
+By contributing money and inviting new members to the pyramid, this phenomenon grows, and its founders profit.

-No matter how fraudulent schemes are disguised, a financial pyramid always operates by attracting new members, where there is no visible income, and payouts are made from the investments of new subsequent victims.
-It may be possible to earn a small income initially, but such schemes are short-lived.
-Once they have amassed money, the fraudsters disappear, the pyramid collapses, and all participants at the lower levels of the pyramid lose their money entirely.
+No matter how fraud schemes are disguised, a financial pyramid always works by attracting new members, where no real income is generated, and payouts are made from the investments of new victims.
+You might get a small income at first, but such schemes don't last long.
+Once enough money is collected, the fraudsters disappear, the pyramid collapses, and all participants in the lower layers of the pyramid lose their money entirely.

 Ponzi Schemes

-In the early 20th century, there was an American named Charles Ponzi, who created a company engaged in arbitrage but failed in this task and began to attract more clients.
-He paid out returns from their investments to previous investors; this scheme turned out to be a fraud, hence the name Ponzi scheme.
+In the early twentieth century, there was an American named Charles Ponzi who created a company engaged in arbitrage but failed in this endeavor and began attracting more clients.
+He paid returns on their investments to previous investors; this scheme turned out to be a fraud, hence the name Ponzi scheme.

-It can be said that Ponzi schemes are foundational to financial pyramids.
-A person who is easily convinced can become a victim of such a scam.
-To prevent this, one should use:
+It can be said that Ponzi schemes are foundational for financial pyramids.
+A person easily influenced might fall victim to such a scam; to avoid this, it is necessary to use:

 - critical thinking,

-- be interested in the product you are investing in.
+- interest in the product where you are investing money.

-If this is lacking and the source of profit is unknown, it will clearly be a Ponzi scheme.
+If these are absent and the source of income is unknown, it is clearly a Ponzi scheme.

 How to Recognize a Financial Pyramid

-When presented with an enticing investment offer, it's important to secure your funds and take the time to research and verify the company offering the investment, for example:
+When faced with an enticing investment offer, it's essential to secure your funds and take the time to study and verify the company offering the investment, for example:

-- also refer to the state registry of legal entities, where data about such companies is stored;
+- also refer to the state registry of legal entities, where data on such companies is stored;

-- do not hesitate to visit the tax service website where information about the organization's taxes is available;
+- don't hesitate to visit the tax website service, where information about the organization's taxes is available;

-- search for reviews about the company online;
+- search the internet for reviews about the company;

-- carefully study the company's documentation and credentials.
+- thoroughly study the company's documentation and credentials.

-If even one point raises doubts, it's better not to rush into investments or even refuse tempting offers.
-Fraudsters will always apply psychological pressure, promising sky-high profits.
+If even one point raises doubts, it's better not to rush into investments or even refuse enticing offers.
+Scammers will always apply psychological pressure, promising sky-high returns.

 Signs of Pyramid Schemes